Svendolin/All-about-PHP/readme.md

 🟢 **IMPORT SQL-CONTENT - PHPMyAdmin:**

+* Check if you are on right folder for import!
+The centered folder structure at the top shows you where you are and additonally where you will import the SQL file!

-7. "Import" > Select File (SQL format = perfect) - If you choose .sql file: select "SQL" > OK
+8. "Import" > Select File (SQL format = perfect) - If you choose .sql file: select "SQL" > OK

    * Successful Safe: all boxes must be green, otherwhise you'll receive an error
-   * WICHTIG: Never forget to create a valid database beforehand!
+   * Never forget to create a valid database before you import a SQL file
-   * ROOT ORDNER STRUKTUR ANSCHEUNEN
+   * SQL files cannot be overwritten.
+They can only be adjusted or completely deleted to integrate a new SQL file into the database

 <br />